nyu-software-engineering/containerized-app-exercise/instructions.md

 ### Database

 The other two parts of your application will depend upon a [MongoDB](https://mongodb.com) database, run within a Docker container.
 At a minimum, the machine learning client will store the data it collects in this database, and the web app will read from it.
-You are welcome to use this databaes for any other duties that befit your application.
+You are welcome to use this database for any other duties that befit your application.

 See documentation for running [MongoDB within Docker](https://www.mongodb.com/compatibility/docker).
 Here is a simple example of how to run a MongoDB container with `docker`: